paigeweber13/multi-part-print-cost/README.md

 0.35mm layer height
 each case is calculated with and without supports.

-all three use 3 perimeter, top, and bottom layers, and 20% cubic infill
+all three use 3 perimeter, top, and bottom layers, and 20% cubic infill.
+Printer-specific settings based on Ender3, the printer I have on hand.
+But time/cost estimates should be the same across single-extruder printers that use the same filament.

-Filament is assumed to be PLA.
+Filament is assumed to be 1.75mm PLA.
 Density is assumed to be 1.24 g/cm3 and cost is assumed to be $18 USD per KG.
 This is the cost of most of 3D Solutech's rolls, which is my trusted brand.

 ## TODO:
+ [ ] how to get gcode to actually include filament cost?
  [ ] get approx filament cost from slic3r gcode
  [ ] how will I add times together?
 Make time object?
 Switch language?
    [ ] Is there any benefit in continuing to use bash over something like